Veerakumar-Thangavel/AAWS-SIEM/README.md

 * Use least privilege IAM roles
 * Apply lifecycle policies to archive/delete old logs
 * Monitor Lambda/Firehose errors via CloudWatch

+---

+## 🔎 Additional Note on GuardDuty Findings

+If you have **300+ GuardDuty findings**, you can:

+* Export all findings using **Amazon EventBridge → Lambda → SIEM** for real-time detection
+* Or schedule periodic export to S3 and ingest using **SIEM pull model**
+* Consider setting up **severity-based alert rules** in your SIEM

+---

+If you'd like help exporting this as a `.md` file, generating a diagram, or writing the Lambda code, let me know!